-On January 6, 2020, the FMCSA’s Commercial Driver’s License Drug and Alcohol Clearinghouse will go into effect.
-Employees, Applicants, Permit Holders, Employers, Medical Review Officers, Substance Abuse Professionals, and Third-Party Administrators all have an obligation and responsibility to use the clearinghouse beginning January 6th.
+On January 6, 2020, the FMCSA’s Commercial Driver’s License Drug and Alcohol Clearinghouse went into effect.
+Employees, Applicants, Permit Holders, Employers, Medical Review Officers, Substance Abuse Professionals, and Third-Party Administrators all have an obligation and responsibility to use the clearinghouse beginning January 6th, 2020.
 The FMCSA Clearinghouse will be a repository of the following information:

 As a commercial motor vehicle driver subject to drug and alcohol testing under 49 CFR Parts 40 and 382, the driver’s first responsibility is to register in the clearinghouse.
 Registration is now open for the clearinghouse and FMCSA has provided step by step walk through documents in their learning center on how to register.
 During registration, its recommend the driver sets their notification preference to email to avoid delays that can slow down the hiring process, to receive updates when an entry is made on their record, or cause them to be removed from safety-sensitive functions if they do not provide consent within 24 hours of an annual query.

 In addition, after January 6, 2020, drivers will be required to use their CDL State and CDL Number on the chain of custody and alcohol testing forms instead of their social security number or employee ID.
 All data will be captured in the clearinghouse using this as the key identifier.
 FMCSA views your CDL State and CDL Number as the employee’s identification.

 If a driver has a violation that requires them to use a Substance Abuse Professional (SAP), the driver will need to designate this individual in the clearinghouse.
 This will enable the SAP to indicate when the driver has completed their assessment and are ready to begin the required return-to-duty and follow-up testing.